- Durable frontline – HP and bonus armor.

 Tiny: 1g, Primordial, Warrior

 Tiny has a great ultimate for a 1-cost unit.
 He has an AoE disable that even deals decent AoE damage.
 This makes him one of the best starting units in the game, especially when you utilize his Primordial Alliance bonus, which is also pretty strong in the early game.
-He is a great opening unit for a Primordial/Assassin/Mage strat.
 His high utility also means that it’s more viable to keep him in the late game compared to the other cheap Warriors and even to try to three-star him.
 That said, with the current trend of chasing lvl10 instead of three-star upgrades with Warriors, this also happens rarely.

 Pudge: 2g, Heartless, Warrior

 Pudge is the most cost-efficient tank in the game as he has a huge HP pool for and he’s quite cheap.
 That said, he compensates by dealing pretty bad damage.
-His utility is also not great but could be useful against corner comps like Hunters and Mages.
+His utility is also not the most reliable - great against corner comps like Hunters and Mages, not that useful versus other tanky comps.
 A three-star Pudge, however, is not a bad choice in some situations simply because he serves as a huge meat-shield.
 This is most often used in (3) Warrior strats with a more vulnerable backline, like Hunters.
-His huge tankiness isn’t that useful when your whole draft is very tanky (as in all (6) Warrior comps).
+If you intend to three-star him, he works amazingly well with Blade Mail.
+His huge tankiness, however, isn’t that useful when your whole draft is very tanky (as in all (6) Warrior comps).
 His other main selling point is his Heartless Alliance – he makes it very easy to get the (2) Heartless bonus with heroes like Drow or Necrophos.

 Slardar: 2g, Scaled, Warrior

 Slardar is the first of two Scaled Warriors (the other one being Tide), which makes it very easy to get the (2) Scaled bonus in a Warriors build.
 This is a big benefit because the Warrior Alliance bonus armor protects only against physical damage.
 Scaled increases the survivability of your whole army against magic damage by a considerable margin (Warriors already have good HP), which is very valuable in the late game.
-His stats are also good and his low CD ultimate is a nice added bonus.
+His stats are also good and his low CD ultimate is a nice added bonus, so getting him to three stars is a great idea if you have the option to do so.

 Juggernaut: 3g, Brawny, Warrior

 Jugg used to be one of the worst heroes in the game, but he went through a lot of buffs and is currently quite decent.
 He is a good unit to include in a Brawny lineup and his ultimate makes him great against Mages (he is spell-immune while spinning).
-That said, outside of Brawny lineups there is rarely a place for him in the draft because of the better 4 and 5-cost Warriors.
+That said, outside of Brawny lineups, there is rarely a place for him in the draft because of the better 4 and 5-cost Warriors and more cost-efficient lower-tier Warriors.

 Kunkka: 4g, Human, Warrior